yorickvanb/alaspoorcomedy-blog/content/blog/2014/ca_tc_into_each_life/ca_tc_into_each_life.md

 ---

 Performance of "Into Each Life Some Rain Must Fall", a production of the City Academy Theatre.
 In this story a young lady searches for new love after her jerk boyfriend cheats on her.

+{% image "./IntoEachLifeSomeRainMustFall_flyer.jpg", "City Academy Theatre Company invites you to Into Each Life Some Rain Must Fall" %}

 As a member of the Theater Company, I played the part of the jerk boyfriend.